zaphosting/docs/docs/vserver-linux-php.md

 ## PHP Extensions

 PHP comes with a wide selection of extensions that are optional and can be installed to extend the functionality.
-To view a list of available extensions, run the following command which will return the results of the search command into console by pipelining the results to the `less` command.
+To view a list of available extensions, run the following command, which will return the results of the search command into console by pipelining the results to the `less` command.

 ```
 apt search php- | less
 ```

 Use the arrow keys to scroll and press `Q` once ready to quit.
 Now to install an extension package, simply use the apt install command as following.
 You can enter multiple extensions at once separated by a space to make the installation faster.

 ```
 sudo apt install [php_extension] [...]
 ```